 We begin by looking at the effect of licence concentration on DV assault.
-Comparison of the three models for DV assault revealed that only the weighted SAR model satisfactorily resolved problems of spatial autocorrelation and heterogeneity of residuals.
-Inspection of the residuals from the regression found an outlier and the normality assumption was violated.
+Comparison of the three models for DV assault revealed that the SAR model best dealt with problems of spatial autocorrelation and heterogeneity of residuals.
+The findings are shown in Table 2 (the other models tested are shown in Appendix Table A1).10